 The mean annual temperature in Sri Lanka is about 25 – 30°C. If you plan your trip according to monsoon seasons, rainfalls shouldn’t ruin your holidays.
 However, temperature rapidly decreases in the central part of the island.
 So you can expect there around 15°C at night.
 Don’t forget to pack some warm clothes as well, especially if you plan on hiking in Sri Lanka.
 They will help you survive the unexpected cold.

 Before travelling to Sri Lanka, be sure to check the current visa requirements on the official website of Department of Immigration and Emigration of Sri Lanka.
 Dependently on your nationality and purpose of your visit, you will be required to get a visa which may not be free of charge.
-Keep in mind that there is a certain time you can stay in Sri Lanka on certain visa.
-For instance, Polish people are allowed to stay in Sri Lanka for 30 days in total and the visa is given upon arrival.
+Keep in mind that there is a certain time you can stay in Sri Lanka on certain visa (e.g. Polish tourists can stay in Sri Lanka for 30 days).

 There is also a requirement that your passport needs to be valid for no less than 6 months from the date of arrival, you must have a confirmed return ticket and sufficient funds to meet the expenses during the stay.
 Based on my own experience, only the first thing was verified during passport control.
 Just simply follow the instructions on the above-mentioned website and you won’t have any issues with entering the country.

 There is no requirement to get yourself vaccinated before visiting Sri Lanka.
 However, if I were you, I would consider getting vaccinated for hepatitis A, hepatitis B and tetanus.
-It’s worth doing, especially if you are going to travel to Asia in the future as well.
-Vaccinations are done according to certain scheme, so make sure to include this in your preparation plan.
+It’s worth doing, especially if you want to go travelling in Asia in the future too.
+Vaccinations are done according to certain scheme, so make sure to plan them accordingly.
+This may be tricky so a consultation with a healthcare professional is recommended.

 You will notice a couple of Internet service providers at the airport in Sri Lanka.
 I went straight away to one of them and bought a new SIM card from DIALOG.
 Prices vary dependently on how much data you need.
-During my stay in Sri Lanka, I had to top-up my SIM card a few times and there were no issues with this.
+While travelling, I had to top-up my SIM card a few times and there were no issues with this.
+Internet worked quite good.
+I experienced having no reception only once, in the mountains, in central Sri Lanka.

 There are two official languages in Sri Lanka: Sinhala and Tamil.
 Most people working in travel business speak English, but very often their proficiency is limited.
-However, their English level is good enough to communicate and have a conversation about general topics.
-In worst case scenario, you will have to improvise!
+Sometimes you will meet Sri Lankan whose English level is good enough to communicate and have a conversation about general topics.
+Other times, you will have to go out of your way, be more patient and improvise a bit.
+It shouldn’t be an issue after all.

 HOW TO GET AROUND?

 Public transport is the cheapest way to get around in Sri Lanka.
 Taking a bus or train is the best way to travel on budget and have fun at the same time.
-Just make sure that you have enough time to use public transport together with local people.
-I used public transport almost every day while travelling in Sri Lanka and I sincerely recommend it.
+Just make sure that you have enough time to use public transport together with local people as it takes longer to commute on the bus than in tuk tuk.
+I used public transport almost every day in Sri Lanka and I sincerely recommend it.
 If you are not in a hurry of course.

 After a few days in Sri Lanka, you will discover that buses usually don’t stop at the bus stops.
 They only slow down.
 It means that you will have just a few seconds to make a decision, get on it and take the first free seat, if any.
 It may be problematic to get seated during rush hour.
 If that happens, just try to keep your balance.
-Bus ride in Sri Lanka is a real adventure!
+Bus ride in Sri Lanka is a real adventure.
+Just imagine a roller coaster ride.
+It’s almost the same!

 Buses in Sri Lanka

 Not once and not even twice, you will hear the following question: “Maybe tuk tuk?”.
 Tuk Tuk is a very common and convenient way to travel in Sri Lanka.
-You can easily get by tuk tuk to all those places where buses and trains don’t go.
-The tuk tuk ride also involves an adrenaline rush.
+Tuk tuk will get you to all those places where buses and trains don’t go.
 You can negotiate the price for a tuk tuk ride with a driver.
 However, it doesn’t mean that you will succeed.
 I had this feeling that Sri Lankan are not necessarily keen to negotiate.
-There is no harm in trying though.

 For local people: 25 LKR is the basic fee and 25 LKR is the kilometer price